jpatryk7/get_star_wars_starships_v2/README.md

-# ETL Pipeline for starships on Star Wars API
+# Second Version of ETL Pipeline for Starships on Star Wars API
 API can be accessed at https://swapi.dev/.
-The code is meant to extract documents on starships from SWAPI; these docs have entries like name, films, crew, pilots, etc. The pilots field is an array with URLs to each pilot of the ship.
-We are interested in finding the IDs of these pilots in a local database and replacing URLs with them.
-Finally, the data is meant to be saved as a collection locally.
+The code is meant to extract and edit documents from starships from SWAPI followed by uploading it to local MongoDB collection.
+It is a second iteration of the code trying to improve on efficiency.
+Refer to [previous version](https://github.com/jpatryk7/get_star_wars_starships) for more details.
 ## Setup
 1. Ensure MongoDB Community Server, Database Tools and Shell are set up and added to the path
 2. Extract all characters from https://swapi.dev/api/people/ and save them as a collection via MongoDB Compas or MongoDB Shell